 In this Part —

-“the Agreement” means the agreement a copy of which is set forth in the Schedule to this Act and includes that agreement as varied from time to time in accordance with its provisions.
+the Agreement means the agreement a copy of which is set forth in the Schedule to this Act and includes that agreement as varied from time to time in accordance with its provisions.

 4. Ratification of agreement